-There is no federal law stating which side of the road runners must use, but local, county and state legislation across the country points to running against traffic to see vehicles heading toward you.
+There is no federal law stating which side of the road runners must use, but local, county and state legislatures across the country point to running against traffic to see vehicles heading toward you.
 Maryland law states “If there is no sidewalk, always walk on the side of the road facing traffic.”

 What is the correct side of the road to run on?

 The correct side of the road to run on in Maryland is the left side facing oncoming traffic.
 If there is a sidewalk available, both runners and walkers should use it.
 They should not be on the road if a sidewalk has been provided.